ShivankK26/Router-Academy-Courses/docs/building-on-ccif/Introduction to the Course.md

 # Module 1: Introduction to the Course

-## Objectives of "Understanding Building on CCIF Course"
+## Objectives of "Building on CCIF Course"

 Welcome to a Deep Dived Course on Building on CCIF, wherein you’ll get hands-on experience on how you can utilize its Full Potential by Building dApps around it.